Green Feather Movement: McCarthyism

-McCarthyism is the period in American history when Senator Joseph McCarthy of Wisconsin started a series of investigations and hearings during the 1950s in an effort to expose supposed communist infiltration of various areas of the U.S. government.
-McCarthy gained prominence when in February 190 he delivered a speech in Wheeling, West Virginia claiming he had a list of Communist who had infiltrated the State Department.
-In 1952 he was elected as chairman of the Committee on Government Operations of the Senate and of its Permanent Subcommittee on Investigations and for the next couple of years he ran a smear campaign.
-Although he investigated various government departments and questioned witnesses about their suspected communist affiliations he failed to identify any Communists in the government.
-McCarthyism both reached its peak and began its decline when he launched an investigation into possible espionage and subversive activities at the Army Signal Corps Engineering Laboratories in Fort Monmouth, New Jersey.
-These 36 days of televised investigative hearings in 1954 were called the McCarthy hearings.
+Senator Joseph McCarthy of Wisconsin held a series of investigations and hearings during the 1950s aimed at exposing supposed communist infiltration of various areas of the U.S. government.
+McCarthy gained prominence in February 1950 claiming he had a list of communists who had infiltrated the State Department.
+Elected chairman of the Committee on Government Operations in 1952, he proceeded to use his position on the Investigations Subcommittee to conduct a wide-ranging smear campaign.
+Despite investigating various departments and questioning witnesses about their suspected communist affiliations, he failed to identify any communists in the government.
+McCarthyism both reached its peak and began its decline when he launched an investigation into possible espionage and subversive activities at the Army Signal Corps Engineering Laboratories in Fort Monmouth, New Jersey: 36 days of televised investigative hearings in 1954.
 McCarthy however then switched the investigation into whether the Army had promoted a dentist who had refused to answer questions for the Loyalty Security Screening Board.
 The hearings reached their climax when McCarthy claimed that Joseph Welch, the Army's lawyer had employed a man who at one time had belonged to a communist front group.
 Welch rebuked the senator saying, “Have you no sense of decency, sir, at long last?
 Have you left no sense of decency?” and discredited McCarthy and his investigation.
 This and the broadcast of McCarthy tactics turned the public against him and support for him plummeted.
-Moreover, McCarthy was also undermined significantly by the criticism of a journalist, Edward R. Murrow, who ran a television editorial on McCarthy.
-In December 1954, the Senate voted 67 to 22 to censure McCarty for unbecoming conduct, and in 1957 he died.
-McCarthyism ended with the senator.
+McCarthy was further undermined by a critical television editorial by journalist Edward R. Murrow.
+The Senate voted (67 to 22) in December 1954 to censure McCarthy for conduct unbecoming.